|The Team Coach reserves a location for your high school team

 The many judges see the directions for each task and use

-Depending on what judges perceive to be important, the score goes up
+using the scoring rubric; depending on what judges perceive to be important, the score goes up

 or down.
 Each of your team's 3 tasks is judged by 2-4 judges.
 The